sleepy762/lucidloader/README.md

 Run `make` in the root directory of the project to create the bootloader `.efi` file.

+**The bootloader is unsigned at the moment and you will have to disable secure boot in your bios or sign it yourself.**

 The bootloader fully supports the `x86_64` architecture.
 Compiling for `aarch64` is possible, but untested.
 It is possible to change the architecture to `aarch64` by editing the Makefile in the root directory of the bootloader source code and changing the `ARCH` variable.
 #
 Clang is the preferred compiler for compiling the code and it will be used if clang is installed, but gcc can also be used.